madptr/SimplyCpp/README.md

 ## Creating library

-A simple example that shows how a library is created and can be accessed from a different project.
+A simple example that shows to create a library and access its functionalities from a different project/application.

 To create a [Static library](creatingLibrary/01staticLibrary/)